 A lung nodule is a spot seen on chest x-rays or CT scans.
 CT scans are very good at detecting lung nodules.
 Many lung nodules are found by accident or “incidentally” when a CT scan is done.
 Lung nodules are very common.
 25% of people who undergo screening for lung cancer will have a lung nodule found, but most are not cancers.
 The evaluation of any nodule should be done thoroughly and carefully.

 2. What happens if I have a lung nodule and I am referred to the Yale Lung Nodule Program?

-You will meet with one of our experienced clinicians, who will go through your history, perform a physical examination, review your radiology studies, and then have an in-depth discussion with you about the possible causes of your nodule.
+One of our experienced clinicians, who will go through your history, perform a physical examination, review your radiology studies, and then have an in-depth discussion with you about the possible causes of your nodule.
 As a team, we will collectively determine what, if anything should be done.
-Evaluating your lung cancer risk factors is an important part of this evaluation.
+Evaluating your pulmonary history and any lung cancer risk factors are important parts of this evaluation.

-If our team feels that your nodule is suspicious for cancer, we will work with you through an appropriate evaluation.
-If further testing or a biopsy is needed, we will guide you through that process.
+If our team feels that your nodule is suspicious for cancer, we will work with you and guide you through an appropriate evaluation.

-If your nodule is not cancer, what could it be?
+4. If my lung nodule is not cancer, what could it be?

-Many lung conditions can leave temporary or permanent footprints on the lungs, for example a scar left from a past lung infection.
-These footprints are like freckles or scars on your skin; they are present but will not cause any harm.
+Many lung conditions can leave temporary or permanent spots in the lungs.
+For example, infections can leave behind scars.
+These would be just like scars on your skin; they are present but will not cause any harm.
 Other nodules may be related to current infection or inflammation.
-The nodule program team will help us understand what the potential causes of your nodule might be, and whether any treatment is necessary.
+The nodule program team will help you understand what the potential causes of your nodule might be, and whether any treatment is necessary.